 - Boil a large pot of water.
 Once at a boil, heavily salt the water.
 Cook spaghetti until al dente.

-- In a nonstick pan, fry pancetta on medium heat for 8 minutes or until the fat is rendered and the meat is slightly crispy.
-After 8 minutes, transfer the pasta to the pan and mix until combined.
-Remove from heat for 1-2 minutes until cooled.
+- In a nonstick pan, fry guanciale on medium heat for 8 minutes or until the fat is rendered and the meat is slightly crispy.
+Remove the guanciale from the pan and set aside.

-- Combine eggs and parmesan by scrambling.
-Stir the egg and parmesan mixture into the pasta vigorously, constantly moving the pasta around.
+- Combine eggs and pecorino by scrambling.
+Stir the egg and pecorino mixture into the pasta vigorously, constantly moving the pasta around.
 Slowly add pasta water a little at a time until the sauce is slightly creamy.
 Add black pepper.

 - Remove from the pan and transfer to a bowl to avoid cooking the egg.
-Serve with extra parmesan.
+Serve with extra pecorino.

 Nicole epstein